Tom-Hudson/test-nino/deno_dist/README.md

   </a>
 </p>

-The fastest NINO (UK National Insurance number) generator.
-Generates a random UK NI number in accordance with NIM39110 on Gov.uk.
-Also includes functions to normalise and validate a NINOs.
+The fastest NINO (UK National Insurance number) generator and validator.
+Generates and validates UK NI numbers to NIM39110 specifications on Gov.uk.

 - [Getting Started](#getting-started)
   * [Install](#install)